ANILEARNING/GWC_Resume_Analyzer/README.md

 # GWC_Resume_Analyzer
-This project is specifically build for showcasing my skills to the team GWC Data.AI
+This project is specifically build for their upcoming interview and showcasing my skills to the team GWC Data.AI